erkamuzuncayir/erkamuzuncayir/README.md

 - 📫 You can reach me **erkamuzuncayir@gmail.com** or with my [LinkedIn Account](https://www.linkedin.com/in/erkamuzuncayir/).

-- ⚡ Fun fact **I have a bachelor of law at Istanbul University and I'm licensed lawyer.**
+- ⚡ Fun fact **I have a bachelor of law at Istanbul University and I was a licensed lawyer.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">